ParisaFarmanifard/ParisaFarmanifard/README.md

 |:---:|:-----------|:-----------:|:-------------:|:--------------------:|
 |1. |Improvement of Medicine via Artificial Intelligence and Applying Machine Learning| Accepted |[ICSET2020]|

-**\* Note:**  `If you can't find the GitHub Repo of the solution, it means that the competition is live, hence the repo is private for now.
-Once the contest is over, I will make that repo public.`
+**\* Note:**  `If you can't find the GitHub Repo of the solution, it means that the project is still going on, hence the repo is private for now.
+Once the project is over, I will make that repo public.`

 # Contact info:
 **Parisa Farmanifard** <br/>